BYLAWS OF PIMA COUNTY JUNIOR LIVESTOCK SALES, INC.

 - The membership of the Board of Directors shall be open without regard to sex, race, religion, color, national origin, age, handicapped condition or any other federally protected status, as will all programs sponsored or conducted by the PIMA COUNTY JUNIOR LIVESTOCK SALES, INC.

 SECTION 4.
 ANNUAL MEETINGS.
-The annual meeting of the Board of Directors of the corporation shall be held at the principal office of the corporation or at such other place as may be specified or fixed in the notice of such meeting, during the month of September each year, for the purpose of electing the two (2) sale committee chairpersons, two (2) directors-at-large, and the officers of the corporation and for the transaction of such other business as may properly come before the meeting.
-A nominating committee will present candidates for the sale committee chairperson, director-at-large, and the officer positions.
+The annual meeting of the Board of Directors of the corporation shall be held at the principal office of the corporation or at such other place as may be specified or fixed in the notice of such meeting, during the month of September each year, for the purpose of electing the two (2) sale committee chairpersons, (1) clerk of the livestock auctions, two (2) directors-at-large, and the officers of the corporation and for the transaction of such other business as may properly come before the meeting.
+A nominating committee will present candidates for the sale committee chairpersons, clerk of the livestock auctions, directors-at-large, and the officer positions.
 The nominating committee shall be made up of one (1) large stock representative (a large stock coordinator or the Chairman of the Livestock Sale), one (1) small stock representative (a small stock coordinator or the Chairman of the Small Stock Sale) and one (1) non-voting member of the corporation.
 Each committee member shall be selected at the June meeting by the group which they represent.
-Nominations by board members for the positions of officers and directors shall be forwarded to the nominating committee chairman at least 21 days prior to the September meeting at which the elections are to be held.
+Nominations by board members for the above mentioned officer and director positions shall be forwarded to the nominating committee chairman at least 21 days prior to the September meeting at which the elections are to be held.
 The nominating committee shall than evaluate and/or interview the proposed candidates prior to making their recommendations at the September meeting.
 The committee shall nominate two or more qualified candidates for consideration for their respective officer or director positions.
-If only a single candidate was nominated for an officer’s or director’s position by board members prior to the election, then only a single candidate shall be nominated for that position.
+If only a single candidate was nominated for a position by board members prior to the election, then only a single candidate shall be nominated for that position.
 No additional nominations from the floor will be accepted.

 SECTION 5.
 NOTICE OF ANNUAL MEETINGS.
 Written or printed notice of the time, place, purpose or purposes of the annual meeting of the Board of Directors shall be served, either personally or by email, not less than ten (10) nor more than forty (40) days before the meeting upon each person who appears upon the books of the corporation as a director and, if emailed, such notice shall be directed to the director at their address as it appears on the books of the corporation, unless they shall have filed with the Secretary of the corporation a written request that notices intended for them be emailed to some other address in which case it shall be emailed to the address designated in such request.